d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 > Help example commands:

-> Entering help will list the global iLOrest options and all available commands.
+> Entering help will list the global options and all available commands for iLOREST.

 <pre>
 iLOrest > <font color="#01a982">help</font>